 The Phizackerley Senior Scholarship in the Medical Sciences is awarded annually on the basis of academic merit, normally for one year.

 Open to graduates currently working in Oxford who are reading for a DPhil in Medical Sciences.
-Applicants will normally be in at least their first year and not later than their second year of graduate work at the time of application.
+Applicants will normally be in at least their second year of a three-year course or second/third year of a four-year course at the time of application.

-The value of the scholarship is £1,750 year and carries with it a College meal-deal entitlement package and also accommodation in the Graduate Centre at Holywell Manor (for which the Scholar will be charged).
+The value of the scholarship is £1,750 year and carries with it a College meal-deal entitlement package.

 A call for applications will be circulated by email in Hilary Term by the Student Finance Officer.
 Applicants are asked to complete an application form and provide a description of their research (250 words max.), a sample of their written work (5,000 words max) and a CV.
 Applicants are also required to ask for two letters of reference, which should be sent by the referees directly to the Student Finance Officer.
 Shortlisted candidates will be invited for interview usually at the start of Trinity Term.